bottled-jinni/reacting/README.md

 From the root of the application run `npm install && npm start` and Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Summary (done)
+## Summary
-- 20 random participants
+- Done: 20 random participants
-- Table that displays the participants.
+- Done: Table that displays the participants.
-- A form to add new row (symbolic validation)
+- Done: A form to add new row (symbolic validation)
-- Deletion of a row
+- Done: Deletion of a row
-- Sorting each column
+- Done: Sorting each column
-- Deployed online
+- Done: Deployed online
-## summary (not done)
+- Not Done: inline editing
-- inline editing
+- Partially done: UI design